Trump Announces 'reciprocal' Tariffs: What Are They About?

 The President of the United States, Donald Trump, announced a new trade policy that could redefine the country's economic relations with the world.

 The President of the United States, Donald Trump, announced a new trade policy that could redefine the country’s economic relations with the world.
-Likewise, in a statement from the Oval Office, the president informed that his government will apply reciprocal tariffs to those nations that impose tariffs on American products.
+Likewise, in a statement from the Oval Office, the president announced that his government will apply reciprocal tariffs to those nations that impose tariffs on American products.

 “In matters of trade, I have decided, for reasons of fairness, that I will charge a reciprocal tariff.
-That is, what countries charge the United States of America, we will charge them all”, said the president.
+That is, what countries charge the United States of America, we will charge them all,” said the president.

-It should be noted that this decision comes in a context of trade tensions with countries such as China, Mexico and Canada, although the imposition of tariffs for the latter two are on hold for the moment.
+It should be noted that this decision comes in a context of trade tensions with countries such as China, Mexico, and Canada, although the imposition of tariffs for the latter two are on hold for the moment.

 Meanwhile, Trump acknowledged that he does not have exact figures for each country, but assured that his team will analyze case by case to determine the appropriate rates.